 2. LEARN TO FOCUS

 It’s been proven that our brains do not handle multiple tasks well and so lets stop wearing that 'multi-tasker' badge of honour and let yourself focus on one task at a time.
+Here's a few tips for letting go of multi-tasking.

 3. SLOW DOWN